mattvagni/lexington/README.md

 [![Build Status](https://travis-ci.org/mattvagni/lexington.svg?branch=master)](https://travis-ci.org/mattvagni/lexington)
 # lexington
 Lexington is a simple library to transform some text into a flat list of tokens.
+Works in node and in the browser.

 ## Installation
 `npm install lexington`